 Don’t neglect your mental health and find healthy ways to connect with your support system.
-Resources are available through the Student Care Network and the Employee Assistance Program.
+Resources are available through the Student Care Network and the Employee Wellness Programs.

-Follow the university’s COVID-19 protocols and get tested when you have symptoms, and follow the recommendations of what to do if you test positive or are a close contact.
+Follow the university’s infectious disease protocols and seek medical evaluation if you are not feeling well.
+Follow recommendations of what to do if you test positive.

 Sickness can occur even when taking the utmost precautions.
 If you are not feeling well, please seek medical evaluation.
 If you are a student, visit the Student Health Center website for information on services and appointment scheduling.
 If you are a faculty or staff member, visit Occupational Health.

 Some additional resources available to our community members include:

 - Student Care Network (including Student Care Coordination, Student Health Center, University Counseling Center, and Center for Student Wellbeing).
 The Student Care Network includes cultural and identity, physical, emotional, spiritual, social, financial, vocational, sexual, and intellectual resources for students.

 - Occupational Health Center – Occupational Health provides programs to monitor exposure to workplace hazards, treatment of work-related illness and injury, express care clinic for limited non-work related health care needs for faculty, staff and postdoctoral fellows.